soffes/blog/posts/2009-06-06-why-i-do-not-profit-share.markdown

 1. I am fully capable of coming up with my own ideas and then getting all of the money.
 Why would I work on the customer's idea that I'm less passionate about and get half of the money?

-2. *If the customer really believed in their idea, they should take out a business loan* and pay me the small amount of money compared to what they will make if their ideas is as good as they think it is.
+2. ==If the customer really believed in their idea, they should take out a business loan== and pay me the small amount of money compared to what they will make if their ideas is as good as they think it is.

 3. It is a bad idea for the customer because I will be way less motivated to work on something with future compensation that I may never receive.